 The Pacific Northwest National Laboratory (PNNL) Marine Sciences Laboratory (MSL) is located on Battelle Land-Sequim (PNSO 2013) on the coast of Washington State's Olympic Peninsula (Figure 1.1).
-The Pacific Northwest Site Office of the U.S. Department of Energy (DOE) Office of Science oversees MSL activities through an exclusive use contract with Battelle Memorial Institute.
+The Pacific Northwest Site Office of the U.S. Department of Energy Office of Science (DOE-SC) oversees MSL activities through an exclusive use contract with Battelle Memorial Institute.
 MSL is DOE's only marine research laboratory.

-This radiological air emissions report meets the Washington Department of Health (WDOH) requirements for radiological National Emission Standards for Hazardous Air Pollutants (NESHAP) compliance reporting for the activities at MSL for calendar year (CY) 2015.
+This radiological air emissions report meets the Washington Department of Health (WDOH) requirements for radiological National Emission Standards for Hazardous Air Pollutants (NESHAP) compliance reporting for the activities at MSL for calendar year (CY) 2016.